Lanzoor/Lanzoor-Command-Panel/README.md

 1. Install Python.

 Install python by clicking [here](https://python.org/downloads), follow the instructions that the python installation wizard says, and finish the installation!
+(If you already have it, then you can skip this process and move to the next one.)

 2. Install LCP.